jameshaydon/lawvere/README.md

 > Programming in categories

 Lawvere is a categorical programming language.
-It allows you to program morphisms in arbitrary cartesian closed categories, allows you to define locally finitely presentable categories, and allows you to define functors between these categories.
+It allows you to program morphisms in arbitrary cartesian closed categories, allows you (soon) to define locally finitely presentable categories, and allows you to define functors between these categories.
 Lawvere is completely pointfree; it does not have lambdas or variables, just morphisms.

 ## Installation